epfl-ada/ada-2023-project-abracadabra2023/README.md

 - Defining performance metrics based on actual success of the path, difficulty rating, length of the taken path, length of the actual shortest path, number of backtracks, etc.
 - Comparing the performance of games passing by the main unit and analyzing the correlation with the usage of the cliché’s units.
 By defining thresholds, we could compute binary classification metrics like precision, recall, etc.
 - (inverse problem) Find other sets of units that increase or decrease the precision / recall metrics and see whether these units are intuitively clichés or not.
+- Augmenting the data to perform analysis that are based on a significant set of clichés.
+This augmentation is explored through three different methods, mainly: topic detection, proper nouns and shared hyperlinks.
+- Looking at the difference in path length for paths containing the article 'United_Kindom' if they pass through a cliché or not and perform statistical test to see if this difference is indeed significant.
+- Deducing whether or not clichés have an effect on players' performance

+#### Further work:
 - A final step adressing the last one of our research questions would be to check if among the units (in particular pages) that we considered as clichés, there is an increased proportion of backtracks performed by the players (outlier detection based for example on one-class SVM).
 This would indicate that the players chose this page because they thought it will contain a certain hyperlink but it did not.
 We could then inspect the actual page content to look for words corresponding to clichés that should have been hyperlinked.
 Other analysis based on the future lectures could be performed to detect if the page is badly written (e.g. if it contains too many clichés, or if it is too long, etc.).

 ## Additional datasets: